scotws/tinkasm/docs/MANUAL.md

 `.mpu` - Provides the target MPU as the parameter.
 Required.
 Legal values are `6502`, `65c02`, or `65816`.

-`.origin` or `.org` - Start assembly at the address provided as a parameter.
+`.origin` - Start assembly at the address provided as a parameter.
 Required for the program to run.

 `.skip` - Jump head by the number of bytes given as a parameter, filling the space in between with zeros.

-`.string` or `.s` - Store the following ASCII string that is delimited by double quotation marks `"` (not single quote marks).
+`.string` - Store the following ASCII string that is delimited by double quotation marks `"` (not single quote marks).

-`.string0` or `.s0` - Store the following ASCII string that is delimited by double quotation marks `"` (not single quote marks) as well as a zero byte as last characters.
+`.string0` - Store the following ASCII string that is delimited by double quotation marks `"` (not single quote marks) as well as a zero byte as last characters.

-`.stringlf` or `.slf` - Store the following ASCII string that is delimited by double quotation marks `"` (not single quote marks) followed by a line feed ASCII character.
+`.stringlf` - Store the following ASCII string that is delimited by double quotation marks `"` (not single quote marks) followed by a line feed ASCII character.

-`.word` or `.w` - Store the following list of space-delimited 16-bit words as bytes.
+`.word` - Store the following list of space-delimited 16-bit words as bytes.
 The assembler handles the conversion to little-endian format.
 Parameters can be in any supported number base or symbols.
 Note that WDC uses "double byte" for 16-bit values, but the rest of the world uses "word".